Definition of Terms

 Procedures for Administrative Reviews

-At the scheduled meeting, the judicial officer will review the allegations and available information regarding the matter.
+At the scheduled meeting, the student conduct administrator will review the allegations and available information regarding the matter.
 The student(s), if present, will be given the opportunity to present relevant information, names of witnesses, relevant explanations, and/or mitigating factors for the alleged violation.

 Attendance at administrative reviews is limited to individuals approved by the student conduct administrator.